 -f: Your address, city, state, and zip code

-Contact your Employer immediately and demand a copy of the W-2 either via mail or electronic submission.
-Also ask your Employer if they submitted a copy of the W-2 to the IRS and State Tax Agency.Step 2:
+Contact your employer to request a copy of the W-2 either via mail or electronic submission.
+Also ask your employer if they submitted a copy of the W-2 to the IRS and state tax agency.Step 2: